 A few months ago, I attended what I anticipated to be an informational, if not inspirational event at our local Chamber of Commerce.
 I have been active there for some years now, and often enjoy their events, as I get a chance to network and love a chance to meet new people.
 Both my wife and I are gregarious, by all definitions, and we both go to these events.
+However, at this event, I witnessed a sad display of mediocrity.

 At this event, I decided to offer a door prize at the end, as a way of advertising my business.
 Threshold Academy has as part of its mission the idea of helping people overcome mediocrity, and that message has resonated with women more than men.
 Since this event was designated “women in business,” geared for women involved in business leadership and management, it only made sense that I have a door prize as a way of getting a chance to share my hashtag and maybe make a new connection.
 After all, marketing at our chamber has created new business in my old career, and it has already reaped a harvest with this new career of coaching and adventure travel.